adamjthompson/litter-robot-proxy-addon/litter-robot-proxy/README.md

                      Home Assistant entities
 ```

 The robots continue communicating with Whisker normally — the Whisker app keeps working.
-You simply gain real-time local visibility on top.
+You simply gain real-time local visibility on top. *Note that this does NOT allow for robot **control**, only robot monitoring.*

 ## Prerequisites